 Communities under fire

-As four years of civil war continues in Syria millions of men, women and children are now homeless, with many living in atrocious conditions and fearing for their lives every day.
+As years of civil war continues in Syria millions of men, women and children are now homeless, with many living in atrocious conditions and fearing for their lives every day.

 In this humanitarian crisis, family needs are immense and greatly outstrip the limited support currently reaching Syrians inside the country.